Follow us on Twitter:

 A timeline decades in the making

-Events took place over decades, many people are involved, and it is a complex story.
-To help sort out key events, yardbird.com and NewsLanc have put together a detailed timeline based on public record, published accounts, and information from those close to the situation.
-This timeline serves as an introduction and guide to articles that will soon follow.
+Events took place over decades, many people are involved, and it's a complex story.
+To help sort things out, yardbird.com has put together a detailed timeline based on public record, published accounts, and information from those close to the investigation.

 1950: Joe Paterno is hired by Penn State as an assistant football coach.

 1966: Joe Paterno is named head coach of Penn State football team.

 1969: Jerry Sandusky is hired as assistant coach at Penn State.
 Sandusky and his wife begin adopting their first of six children.